Music of Cuba: From the 18th to the 19th century

 During the transition from the 18th to the 19th centuries, the Havanese Ulpiano Estrada (1777–1847) offered violin lessons and conducted the Teatro Principal orchestra from 1817 to 1820.
 Apart from his activity as a violinist, Estrada kept a very active musical career as a conductor of numerous orchestras, bands and operas, and composing many contradanzas and other dance pieces, such as minuets and valses.

 José Vandergutch, Belgian violinist, arrived at Havana along with his father Juan and brother Francisco, also violinists.
-They returned at a later time to Belgium, but José established his permanent residence in Havana, where he acquired great recognition.
+They later returned to Belgium, but José established his permanent residence in Havana, where he acquired great recognition.
 Vandergutch offered numerous concerts as a soloist and accompanied by several orchestras, around the mid-19th century.
 He was a member of the Classical Music Association and also a Director of The "Asociación Musical de Socorro Mutuo de La Habana."

 Within the universe of the classical Cuban violin during the 19th century, there are two outstanding Masters that may be considered among the greatest violin virtuosos of all time; they are José White Lafitte y Claudio Brindis de Salas Garrido.

 After receiving his first musical instruction from his father, the virtuoso Cuban violinist José White Lafitte (1835–1918) offered his first concert in Matanzas on March 21, 1854.
 In that presentation he was accompanied by the famous American pianist and composer Louis Moreau Gottschalk, whom encouraged him to further his musical instruction in Paris, and also collected funds for that purpose.

 José White studied musical composition in the Conservatoire de Paris from 1855 to 1871.
-Just ten months after his arrival he won the first prize in the violin category on the Conservatorie's contest and was highly praised by Gioachino Rossini.
-At a later time he was a professor of the renowned violinists George Enescu and Jacques Thibaud.
+Ten months after his arrival he won the first prize in the violin category on the Conservatorie's contest and was highly praised by Gioachino Rossini.
+Later he was a professor of the renowned violinists George Enescu and Jacques Thibaud.

 From 1877 to 1889, White was appointed as Director of the Imperial Conservatory in Rio de Janeiro, Brasil, where he also served as court musician of the Emperor Pedro II.
-At a later time he returned to Paris where he stayed until his death.
+Later he returned to Paris, where he stayed until his death.
 The famous violin named "Swan's song" was his preferred instrument and his most famous composition is the Habanera "La bella cubana".
 White also composed many other pieces, including a concert for violin and orchestra.